BRA1L0R/use-videocard/README.md

 # `use-videocard`

 ## Introduction
-This package is a react hook for getting the grahics card information from WebGL by creating a temporary canvas that later gets deleted
+This package is a react hook for getting the grahics card information from WebGL.

-NOTE: The canvas never gets appended to DOM, so no worries

 ## Installation
 This package can be found in the NPM registry, install it using this command: